ruyaoyao/LineAPI4J/README.md

 LineAPI4J
 =========

+*June 23rd, 2016* `It appeared that LINE has been updated their service and the application which blocking old version from reading message text from longpoll message.
+If you encounter similar problem, please do pull my latest commit.`
 *March 28th, 2016* `Now, you can keep the log session alive, doesn't have to repeat entering pincode.`

 *LineAPI4J* is a library written in Java with compressed thrift client.